WennderSantos/turtlechallange/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+After clone the project, the instructions bellow will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Setting up the Stack environment